Skip to content

 MongoDB is a popular, open source NoSQL database known for its flexibility, scalability, and wide adoption in a variety of applications.

-ingestr supports MongoDB as a source.
+ingestr supports MongoDB as both a source and destination.

 URI format